hplush/slowreader/server/README.md

 1. Change [`./db/schema.ts`](./db/schema.ts).
 2. Run `cd server && pnpm migration` to generate new migration.
 3. Restart server.
 It will apply all new migrations automatically.

+## Deploy

+For deploy we:

+1. Use `pnpm deploy` to create `dist/` only with production dependencies.
+2. Build Docker image with Node.js.
+3. Run this image on Google Cloud Run.

+We deploy server to:
+- `server.slowreader.app` for production.
+- `dev-proxy.slowreader.app` for staging.
+- Temporary Google’s domain for pull request preview.